Elrod Hendricks: Biography

 A native of Charlotte Amalie, United States Virgin Islands, Hendricks was selected by the Baltimore Orioles from the California Angels in the Rule 5 draft on November 28, 1967.
-He was a superior defensive catcher and a very fine handler of pitchers on a usually strong Orioles rotation that included Mike Cuellar, Pat Dobson, Dave McNally, Jim Palmer and Tom Phoebus.
+He was regarded as a strong defensive catcher and effectively worked with Orioles pitchers such as Mike Cuellar, Pat Dobson, Dave McNally, Jim Palmer and Tom Phoebus.

 Hendricks spent most of his playing career with the Orioles, regularly with the winning teams of manager Earl Weaver.
 They went to three consecutive World Series from 1969-71, as Hendricks shared catching duties with Andy Etchebarren.
 Hendricks led all American League catchers in fielding percentage in 1969 and 1975.

 He was at bat in a pivotal play during the 1969 World Series.
-With the New York Mets leading 3-0 and two Orioles on base with two outs in the fourth inning of Game 3, Hendricks cracked a hard-hit line drive into the left-center field gap that most thought would go for extra bases, scoring two runs and putting the Orioles back in the game.
+With the New York Mets leading 3-0 and two Orioles on base with two outs in the fourth inning of Game 3, Hendricks hit a line drive into the left-center field gap that most thought would go for extra bases, scoring two runs and putting the Orioles back in the game.
 But center fielder Tommie Agee, who was playing the left-handed Hendricks to pull in right-center, chased down the ball on a dead sprint, extending his left arm for a backhanded over-the-shoulder catch in the webbing of his glove.

-His most productive season came in 1970 with the World Champion Orioles, when he hit 12 home runs with 41 RBI.
-Hendricks went 4-for-11 (.364), hit a solo home run in Game 1, decided Game 2 with a two-run opposite-field double and had a total of four RBI to help Baltimore defeat the Cincinnati Reds in the 1970 World Series.
+His most productive season came in 1970 with the World Champion Orioles, when he hit 12 home runs with 41 runs batted in.
+Hendricks went 4-for-11 (.364), hit a solo home run in Game 1, decided Game 2 with a two-run opposite-field double and had four runs batted in to help Baltimore defeat the Cincinnati Reds in the 1970 World Series.
 He also appeared in the 1976 World Series for the Yankees against Cincinnati, returned to the Orioles as a bullpen coach following the 1977 season, and served as a player-coach in 1978 and 1979.